 Warranty deed vs. quitclaim deed

-Warranty deeds are the safer option when you are buying a property.
-As a seller, you should also expect most buyers to request this option.
-Buyers want you to sign a warranty deed because they want to ensure that you own the property.
-If it is found out that the seller did not have complete ownership of the property, the buyer can sue for a breach of warranty.
+Warranty deeds are the safer option when buying property versus simply transferring ownership.
+As a seller, you should expect most buyers to request this option.
+If it is found out that you did not have complete ownership of the property, the buyer can sue for a breach of warranty.

-Also keep in mind that there are many scenarios where this can happen, including when transfers of real estate are taking place within a family — and especially an extended family.
-Even scenarios that seem inherently safe may be anything but, so you may want to use a warranty deed in any scenario where you are not entirely sure of you or someone else’s ownership stake in any property.
+Keep in mind: There are many scenarios when this can happen, including when transfers of real estate are taking place within a family — and especially an extended family.
+Even scenarios that seem inherently safe might be anything but, so you might want to use a warranty deed any time you are not entirely sure of you or someone else’s ownership stake in any property.

-If you are transferring the property to your child or your revocable trust agreement as part of an estate plan, then that is a scenario where a quitclaim deed could do the trick.
+If you are transferring the property to your child or your revocable trust agreement as part of an estate plan, then a quitclaim deed could do the trick.
 It accomplishes the change of ownership, but you are not providing any warranty that applies to the transaction.

-The type of deed to use depends on the kind of transaction and the level of protection sought.
-A quitclaim deed is ideal for situations involving only transfer of ownership between parties that explicitly trust one another and have no doubts about the title of the property.
-For real estate deals involving financial transactions and mortgages, one must always use a warranty deed because of the protection it offers.
-Since every situation could be different, it is up to you to decide what kind of protection you seek and which deed could cover you the best.
+When it comes to quitclaim versus warranty deeds, the type of deed you should use depends on the type of transaction and your desired level of protection.
+Generally, a quitclaim deed is ideal for situations involving only transfer of ownership between parties that explicitly trust one another and have no doubts about the title of the property.
+For real estate deals involving financial transactions and mortgages, always use a warranty deed because of the protection it offers.